Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 Once you have updated your internal links, you can kill the redirect.

-You can find both of these issues by running a site crawl through Ahrefs or Screaming Frog.
+You can find both issues by running a site crawl through Ahrefs or Screaming Frog.

-Another aspect of SaaS technical SEO to consider is whether Google can render your content.
+Another aspect of SaaS technical SEO is whether Google can render your content.

-If Google can’t render your content, they either won’t include it within their index or will be missing key information that could influence its rank position.
+If Google can’t render your content, they either won’t include it within their index or will be missing critical information that could influence its rank position.

 While content rendering issues can occur with HTML, the majority of rendering issues occur with JavaScript.

-Especially in the case of infinite scroll, search engines may not be able to see all your content resulting in pages not performing as well through search.
+Especially in the case of infinite scroll, search engines may be unable to see all your content, resulting in pages not performing as well through searches.

 BaZZ5z5ALII7AQEJQZndVLcjNz hsWieToDi7urtUCox5rXAFxALYlip Cxem2T53w6uKuyXP9F APG8AhOVmx vNGnT1OzUTGmfuq7SDtituUqH9Pfz